Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 are separate categories.
 She, of course, proceeded to gender each and every set of bones discussed.

-What is interesting here is not that a cis archaeologist chose to gender their skeletons.
+What is particularly interesting here is not that a cis archaeologist chose to gender their skeletons.
 Nor is it particularly surprising to me that a liberal archaeologist did so while citing the sex/gender division as a protective oath in the manner of a land acknowledgement.
 What is _most_ interesting to me is that this reveals who the sex/gender division is _really_ for: the academic.

 Just a single layer underneath this conception of sex/gender lies a deeper idea that while gender is a fluid, cultural, _subjective_ element, sex isn't like